yui-mhcp/data_processing/README.md

 3. Install requirements : `pip install -r requirements.txt`
 4. Open an example notebook and follow the instructions !

+**Important Notes** :
-The `utils/{audio / image / text}` modules are not loaded by default, meaning that it is not required to install the requirements for a given submodule if you do not want to use it.
+- The `utils/{audio / image / text}` modules are not loaded by default, meaning that it is not required to install the requirements for a given submodule if you do not want to use it.
 In this case, you can simply remove the submodule and run the `pipreqs` command to compute a new `requirements.txt` file !
+- The `keras` module is not imported by default, and most of the features are available without ever importing it ! :smile:

-**Important Note** : no backend (i.e., `tensorflow`, `torch`, ...) is installed by default, so make sure to properly install them before !
+- The `requirements.txt` file does not include any backend (i.e., `tensorflow`, `torch`, `jax`, etc.), so make sure to manually install it if necessary !

 ## TO-DO list